 I know some people who take protein powder; should I?

 This is highly dependent on the person.
 Basically, if you can achieve your daily recommended protein amount as specified above, then no, taking protein powder will not be of great benefit to you.
 However, if you find it difficult to get the daily recommended amount, then supplementation with a quality protein powder is highly recommended as they are very easy to utilize, simply add water and away you go.
+One that you could use would be something like Hemp Protein Powder – Hemp PrO.
 This is perfect for people like physicians or other health care professionals who may not have time built into their daily schedule for eating breaks.

 If you are wondering what to look for in a protein powder ideally look for one that is a “Whey Protein Isolate”.
 These are the purest form of protein powders.
 A good suggestion is “Kaizen Whey Isolate” found at Costco.
 It is the cheapest isolate protein you will find and sells for $49.99/2 kg container.
 For a little cheaper option, check out “LeanFit Whey Concentrate”, also at Costco.
 As a whey concentrate, it is a little less pure then an isolate but still of high quality.
 This one sells for $39.99/2 kg container.